 - a.
 Do not accept or pull the hazardous material shipment or allow it to continue in transportation. - b.
-Notify the customer, train dispatcher, yardmaster, or your immediate supervisor, as appropriate, and explain the problem. - c. or signs of tampering, such as suspicious items are found
+Notify the customer, train dispatcher, yardmaster, or your immediate supervisor, as appropriate, and explain the problem.

-IV.
+SECTION IV.
 PLACARDS AND MARKINGS

-Hazardous material shipments, whether loaded and containing a residue, must not be accepted for transportation or transported unless they are properly placarded and marked.
+Hazardous material shipments, whether loaded or containing a residue, must not be accepted for transportation or transported unless they are properly placarded and marked.
 Not all hazardous material shipments require placards.